 03 of 05

-The cartridge faucet is versatile and is commonly used in economical applications.
+The cartridge faucet is versatile and is commonly used in economic applications.
 The cartridge water valve is a type of type of washer-less water control valve found in the kitchen or bathroom.

 Similar to disk faucets, cartridge faucets also come in single lever and two handle versions.
 The cartridge water valve may come in a plastic or brass body.